VES v1.1 — Normative Definitions

 Structural Defensibility

-The degree to which a decision can be supported by complete, coherent, and verifiable evidence of what existed at the moment it was made.
+The degree to which a decision can be supported by complete, coherent, and independently verifiable evidence of what existed and held at the moment it was made.

 08